 Some festival planners can’t decide on one food to celebrate so they choose an entire group!
 Don’t let the French names stop you from ordering mouthwatering dishes at the French Food Festival in late October in Larose.
 Ask a local for a translation and then proudly order pork routee and gratons followed by tartes a la bouille for dessert!

 This is just a sampling of the many food festivals that spice up our fall calendar.
 LaPlace is known for its Andouille Festival.
 Colfax hosts the annual Louisiana Pecan Festival.
-Port Barre celebrates the fried treat cracklin' during the Cracklin Festival.
-Should we go on?
+And Port Barre celebrates the fried treat cracklin' during the Cracklin Festival.

 Pull out your calendar and pick a fall weekend.
 You're sure to find beautiful weather and a buffet of fall food festivals to enjoy in Louisiana.